 Reviewing the Evidence Stored on Your Computer

-Other times, it's a situation where there's so much on the computer that it takes a lot of time to go through, and finally, there's situations where they have a hard time cracking in and getting past any security features that might block them from getting to information on the computer.
+Other times, it's a situation where there's so much on the computer that it takes a lot of time to go through.
+Then, finally, there are situations where they need help cracking in and getting past any security features that might block them from getting to information on the computer.

-You would be surprised at what the government is able to find on computers.
+You would be surprised at what the government can find on computers.

-A lot of the security features that people think are going to prevent the government from getting to their data/information and use it against them usually fail and the government ends up finding the information and using it against a particular person.
+Many security features that people think will prevent the government from getting to their data/information and using it against them usually fail, and the government finds the information and uses it against a particular person.

 So, if you or a loved one is charged with a computer-related offense at the federal level, it's a criminal case.
-You need an attorney with experience.
+Therefore, you need an attorney with experience.

-Come to somebody like me who's been doing this for 26 years, handled many different types of computer-related offenses against the federal government in the federal criminal court.
+Come to somebody like me who's been doing this for 26 years and has handled many types of cybercrimes and computer-related offenses against the federal government in the federal criminal court.

-If you can't block it and they do have evidence against you, obviously, we're going to come up with a game plan to get you the lowest common denominator.
+If you can't block it and they do have evidence against you, we will devise a game plan to get you the lowest common denominator.

 It takes experience.
-If you need help with a federal criminal computer crime, pick up the phone, make the call, ask to speak to Ron Hedding.
-I stand at the ready to help you, educate you and get you out of the federal criminal system as fast as possible.
+If you need help with a federal criminal computer crime, pick up the phone, call, and ask to speak to Ron Hedding.
+I stand ready to help, educate, and get you out of the federal criminal system as fast as possible.